RickCogley/octopress-all/source/about/index.markdown

         interest in the Fortran algorithms we used to analyze experimental data, as a stepping stone to a career in IT.
       </p>
       <p>
-        In my spare time, I like cycling, being with my family, tinkering around on my blog and with "web 2.0" tech, drumming, watching films, studying to develop myself professionally, participating in Japanese cultural events, and an occassional drink with friends.
+        I've come a long way from my <a href="/articles/2009/03/09/japan-virgin-adventures/" rel="bookmark" title="Post on Rick Cogley first adventures in Japan" target="_blank">first wide-eyed days</a> in Japan, but I stayed with it, grew roots, started companies, made a family and lifelong friends.
+I keep really busy, but in my spare time, I like cycling, being with my family, tinkering around on my blog and with "web 2.0" tech, drumming, watching films, studying to develop myself professionally, participating in Japanese cultural events, and an occassional drink with friends.
       </p>